rthokala141/AzureDemo/readme.md

 #My AzureDemo
-This is my first project in GitHub Azuredemo
+This is my first project in GitHub Azuredemo hi